Equipment Used for Webmaster's Gallery Photos

 Below: Canon Speedlite 550EX

-Also used is a Canon Speedlite 580EX
+Also used are 2 Canon Speedlite 580EX

 Prior to June 2003 (No longer owned / used)